jamesleesaunders/d3-ez/README.md

 # d3-ez
 ## D3 Easy Reusable Charts

 **d3-ez** is a library of reusable charts which use [D3v4](http://www.d3js.org/).
-Inspired by Mike Bostock's tutorial [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), the aim of the library is to harness the power of D3, whilst simplifying the process of creating charts and graph making with D3. **d3-ez** makes it easier for people who are still learning JavaScript or D3 to quickly produce data visualizations with minimal code.
+Inspired by Mike Bostock's tutorial [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), the aim of the library is to harness the power of D3, whilst simplifying the process of creating charts and graph making with D3. **d3-ez** makes it easier for people who are still learning JavaScript or D3 to quickly produce data visualisations with minimal code.

 ### Getting Started

 The primary aim of **d3-ez** is to make is quick and easy to generate charts.
-The following example shows how, with minumal code, you can be up and running with a simple bar chart in no time!
+The following example shows how, with minimal code, you can be up and running with a simple bar chart in no time!

 Include the D3v4 and d3-ez JS and CSS files in your page header:
 ```html